zhouchaoqun96/BME_FINAL_2022/README.md

 The main neural network training code is on kaggle notebook with link: https://www.kaggle.com/code/chaoqunzhou/dlinbmi-bme-final-project-new

-the post-pocessing.ipynb file predicts the whole cochlea segmentation and reconstruct it into nifti file
+Run the Result_postprocessing.ipynb file to predict the whole cochlea segmentation and reconstruct it into nifti file